onc-healthit/lantern-back-end/README.md

 ## Using docker-compose

 All of the required services to run the Lantern back-end are contained in the docker-compose file.

+### Using Make

+A makefile has been created for the project to simplify running containers.

+* `make run`: runs docker-compose for a development environment
+* `make run_prod`: runs docker-compose for a production environment
+* `make stop`: runs docker-compose `down` for a development environment
+* `make stop_prod`: runs docker-compose `down` for a development environment
+* `make clean`: runs docker-compose `down` with the `--rmi all -v` tags to remove all images and volumes.
+Runs this for all docker-compose setups.

 ### Starting the Services